 Symptoms of Rabies in Goats

 Rabies is very widespread across the United States.
 In New Jersey alone, there are over 300 cases of rabies each year (New Jersey Extension).
 Eastern states have typically seen higher rates of rabies in the USA.
-In western states, rabies has started occurring occasionally in goats even though previously it was unheard of.
+In western states, rabies has started occasionally occurring in goats even though previously it was unheard of.
 European countries have a little higher rate of rabies because of the transmission through wild animals from countries that don’t proactively fight rabies as much.

 - A sudden change in behavior.
 This can include aggression, depression, mood swings, and becoming unusually calm.